MateusZitelli/hypercube/README.md

 When It's executed many processes are spawned recursively for the hypercube generation.
-After the spawning phase all the process wait a message via sockets, when It arives the process prints the received data and then replicate it for other adjacent process in the hypercube.
+After the spawning phase all the process wait a message via sockets, when It arrives the process prints the received data and then replicate it for other adjacent process in the hypercube.

 # Execution